jhap1982/giveituruguay/2003/2003-02-10 - Velodrom, Berlin, Germany/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Havana Affair
+6. Havana Affair
-The Zephyr Song
+7. The Zephyr Song
-If You Have to Ask
+8. If You Have to Ask
-Hardcore Jollies tease
+9. Hardcore Jollies tease
-Otherside
+10. Otherside
-Latest Disgrace tease
+11. Latest Disgrace tease
-Parallel Universe
+12. Parallel Universe
-Don't Forget Me
+13. Don't Forget Me
-Fox on the Run part of JOHN
+14. Fox on the Run part of JOHN
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Blood Sugar Sex Magik
+17. Blood Sugar Sex Magik
-Show of Strength tease
+18. Show of Strength tease
-I Could Have Lied
+19. I Could Have Lied
-Can't Stop
+20. Can't Stop
-Give It Away
+21. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Custard Pie tease
+22. Custard Pie tease
-Under the Bridge
+23. Under the Bridge
-Me and My Friends
+24. Me and My Friends

 ## Notes